John-Ge/John-Ge.github.io/_pages/about.md

 - [2024/10] Awarded by National Scholarship (国家奖学金), Ministry of Education of China.
 - [2024/05] I am excited to announce that our project and paper, [ConvLLaVA](https://arxiv.org/abs/2405.15738), has been released.
 We employ a hierarchical backbone for High resolution understanding, which is efficient and effective.
 Welcome cooperation!
 <!-- - [2023/08] I become a contributor of project [OpenRLHF](https://github.com/OpenLLMAI/OpenRLHF/tree/main).  -->
 - [2023/06] I establish a github repo for collecting papers on [foundation models](https://github.com/John-Ge/awesome-foundation-models).
-Welcome pull requests and collaboration。我建立了一个github仓库，收集了关于基础模型的一些论文，欢迎大家贡献与合作。
+Welcome pull requests and collaboration。

 # Publications